 Many woodland owners have a large number of undesirable trees, or large trees, they would like to kill, yet they lack the skill or time to safely fell these trees.
 Felling also may not be desirable because of the risk of damage to nearby…Continue

 Almost 3 million acres of forest in the Northeast is poorly stocked from some combination of exploitive harvesting, poor soils, disease, or insect infestation.
 An additional 7.5 million acres is one poorly executed harvest away from being of degraded condition.
-Exploitive harvesting, also known as selective cutting, high-grading or diameter-limit…Continue
+Exploitive harvesting, also known as selective cutting, high-grading or diameter-limit cutting, is a destructive and…Continue